JermaineMckenna/project1-fixed/README.md

 - HTML & CSS Validators (Debug Codes)

 ## :star: Features -
-- Fully Responsive to all devices (desktop, tablet and mobiles)
+- Responsive to most devices inc (desktop, and mobiles)
 - Navigation Bars to direct to other pages within the website (project and contact pages)
 - nteractive buttons and links to other sites from within the page (projects)
 - Clean, Simple layout